Heimann & Fiai SZEKSZÁRD Kadarka 2019

 Vineyard management: Carefully planned, low intervention protection of the vineyard.
 Herbicides and insecticides are avoided (certified organic conversion started in 2020.
 Manual shoot and bunch selection.
 Average yield: 6–9 tons / hectare

 Harvest: Hand harvest in 15 kg boxes between 5–19 September 2019.

 Technology: Spontaneous fermentation in stainless steel and wooden fermenters.
 Delicate extraction with daily 2x pigeage or pump-over.
 Pressed without pumping after 12–14 days of skin contact.
 Spontaneous malolactic fermentation.
 Ageing for 8 months in large barrels & stainless steel.
 Estate bottled without fining and with coarse filtration

-Quality level: Entry level
+Quality level: Regional entry level wine

 Temperature: 14 °C